logo

 about client experience

-“We already know you’re the experts.”
+we already know you’re the experts

-Clients of professional-services firms expect the firm to have expertise and advanced knowledge in their field.
-They do not need it proven any further in a newsletter.
-Rather, everybody likes to have their own values confirmed, or their own experience validated.
+Clients of professional-services firms expect the firm to have professional expertise and advanced knowledge in their field.
+They do not need a newsletter to reinforce that.

 - Glenn R Harrington, Articulate Consultants Inc.